Docs

 Setting a different default maxAge

-You can set a default maxAge that's applied to that otherwise receive the default maxAge of 0.
+You can set a default maxAge that's applied to fields that otherwise receive the default maxAge of 0.

 You should identify and address all exceptions to your default maxAge before you enable it in production, but this is a great way to get started with cache control.